ChrisTitusTech/winutil/README.md

 4. The output should be a single file named `winutil.ps1`

 ## 💖 Support
-- If you like this tool, make sure to star both the original and this fork ⭐
+- If you like this tool, make sure to star both this config and winutil ⭐
 - Check out [Chris Titus Tech's winutil](https://github.com/ChrisTitusTech/winutil).